-In Ada the values specified in a range constraint within an integer or real type definition can be a simple_expression.
-In EAST the values may only be a numeric literal or an identifier naming an appropriate numeric constant.
+In Ada the values specified in a range constraint within an integer or real type definition can be a simple\expression.
+In EAST the values may only be a numeric literal or an identifier (naming an appropriate numeric constant or an appropriate discriminant eventually computed later, as described in 3.2.1.6).